TAWinterton2/CS-F600-ML-GUI/README.md

 <details>
 <summary><h1>Running the Project</h1></summary>
+<h2>Deployment Installation</h2>
+For ease of installation, we recommend using [Anaconda](https://www.anaconda.com/download) for managing the packages for this project: `conda create myenv`
+Once the environment is created, download the following dependencies.
+- `conda install flask`
+- `conda install pandas`
+- `conda install scikit-learn`
+- `npm install chartjs`
+>If using a remote Linux server, ensure that Anaconda is installed on your account.
+If it is not, be sure to use wget to get the latest version of Anaconda to install it before attempting to create an environment for this project.

+Once the required dependencies are installed in the virtual environment, download or clone a copy of the this repository.
+>If you choose to download a .zip file of this repository, you can use scp to transfer the file to the Linux server.

+On command line (Windows Shell, Visual Studio, Terminal Emulator in Linux) navigate to `./CS-F600-ML-GUI/website`, where the `app.py` file is located.
+To run, use the following command: `flask run --host:0.0.0.0 --port:6002`.

+<h2>Installation on Personal Machine</h2>
 - Clone the repository `gh repo clone TAWinterton2/CS-F600-ML-GUI` in directory of your choice.
 - On command line (Windows Shell, Visual Studio, Terminal Emulator in Linux) navigate to `./CS-F600-ML-GUI/website`, where the `app.py` file is located.
 - run the app by using the command: `flask run`